 Your Brain Loves The Repetition Of Familiar Tunes

 Why do we keep loving holiday music even when we hear it year after year?
 It turns out that the repetitious nature of the music of the season is part of its charm, at least to some of us.

 Neuroscientist Brian Rabinovitz argued in 2017 that holida music in particular is appealing because of our pattern-making brains.
 We carry expectations of the "patterns" of well-loved seasonal tunes and their charming, easy structure, with tensions and releases (think the high notes in any Mariah Carey holiday tune).
 We then experience neural pleasure when those expectations are met every time.

 "Hearing something you know very well, you already have strong expectations.
 You’re making these predictions, having this moment of tension and then realizing the prediction was correct," said Rabinovitz.
 Which is likely why remixes of classic holiday songs can sometimes fall flat.

-Human behavior professor Melody Wilding told Inc in 2017 that over-saturation is the key behind why holiday music can be annoying AF, as are negative associations.
+Melody Wilding told that over-saturation is the key behind why holiday music can be annoying AF, as are negative associations.
 "If you're already worried about money, work, or seeing family during the holidays, the constant inundation of cheerful tunes may reinforce your stress instead of relieving it," she noted.
-If we start to hear songs repeatedly, we may also lose hold of the specific emotional connections that drove us to repeat them in the first place.
+If we start to hear songs repeatedly, we may also lose hold of the Inc in 2017 specific emotional connections that drove us to repeat them in the first place.
 Hence why you fall out of love with a song after playing it 400 times; the brain just doesn't connect to it in the same way.

 Whether you want to dance around the kitchen when the first strains of "Last Christmas" come on, or go into hibernation until February, your brain is definitely behind your reaction.
 Maybe put some noise-cancelling headphones on your wishlist.